 IAS Advisory Board members act as strategic advisors to the Dean.
 They are advocates for diversity, inclusion, and equity, both in higher education and in other community and industrial sectors.
 They help foster increased public awareness of the value of the School of IAS - its students, staff, and faculty - to the sustainable development and well-being of the region and they are role models for IAS students.

-EJ Juárez is the Partnerships and Government Relations Manager for The Seattle Public Library.
-Previously, he was the Executive Director of Amplify, a multi-state organization dedicated to recruiting, training, and electing people of color, women, and GLBTQI individuals to public office.
-Juárez also serves on the boards of Seattle Education Access and WA State Commission on Judicial Conduct by gubernatorial appointment.
+He most recently served as the Community Partnerships and Government Relations Manager for the Seattle Public Library, one of the country's most heavily used libraries.
+Previously, Juárez was the Executive Director of Amplify, a multi-state organization dedicated to recruiting, training, and electing people of color, women, and GLBTQI individuals to public office.
+He also serves on the boards of Washington Low Income Housing Alliance and LATINO-PAC, the Northwest's only Latinx focused PAC.

 Juárez sees serving on the IAS Advisory Board as an incredible opportunity to support groundbreaking work at UW Bothell.
 “The intersectional approach and systems orientation of the School of Interdisciplinary Arts & Sciences is creating community accountable leaders ready to take on the most pressing issues of today and tomorrow,” says Juárez.